mucholian/Air-Traffic/Project Description.md

 For this project, I have created an almost fully automated model that runs on live air traffic data to spot any trade signals as they arise.

 ## Data Sources
-1) OpenSkyNetwork for detailed air traffic data https://opensky-network.org/.
-This is the link for the REST API doc https://opensky-network.org/apidoc/rest.html.
-(Their Python API is basically dysfunctional)
+1) **OpenSkyNetwork** for detailed air traffic data https://opensky-network.org/.
+OpenSky has strong coverage only for the US and Europe.
+OpenSky covers near 70% of US flights, which is enough this project.
+This is the link to the REST API https://opensky-network.org/apidoc/rest.html.
+(Their Python API is dysfunctional)
-2) EnergyAspects (EA) for historical data, and balances forecast.
+2) **EnergyAspects (EA)** for historical data, and balances forecast.
 EA is exceptionally strong in the oil and products markets, particularly Jet Fuel, and their estimates often forms consensus.
-3) The EIA for supply and demand data.
+3) **The EIA** for historical (and lagged) PADD level S/D data, and for more recent, but less detailed, weekly data.
-4) Bloomberg for historical prices.
+4) **Bloomberg** for historical prices.
-5) NYTimes and Johns Hopkins University for COVID-19 stats.
+5) **NYTimes** and **Johns Hopkins University** for COVID-19 stats.

+Besides EA that does not have an API yet, all the other data are automatically gathered and updated via API.
+Codes are all available in the python module folder.

 #### Derivatives
 Table below provides the list of products and derivatives (with flat price ticker) used for this project. (full ticker list is in the Bloomberg directory)